-In the field of consumer financial services, Jordan represents mortgage lenders and servicers in complex litigation involving loan origination and servicing, including allegations of wrongful foreclosure, violation of consumer protection statutes, and disputes regarding the enforcement of liens.
-He also defends student loan servicers in litigation and arbitration matters nationwide facing allegations of consumer protection violations, including those involving the Telephone Consumer Protection Act (TCPA), Fair Debt Collection Practices Act (FDCPA) and the Fair Credit Reporting Act (FCRA).
-He is also well versed in numerous state statutes, including the Massachusetts Consumer Protection Act.
+As for student loan servicers, he defends them in litigation and arbitration matters nationwide concerning allegations of consumer protection violations, including those involving the Telephone Consumer Protection Act (TCPA), Fair Debt Collection Practices Act (FDCPA), and the Fair Credit Reporting Act (FCRA).
+Jordan is also well versed in numerous state consumer protection statutes, including the Massachusetts Consumer Protection Act.

-Jordan also has experience in real estate litigation, assisting lenders and property owners in resolving title defects and title claims.
-He also advises and represents lawyers, and other professionals, in professional liability matters.
-Jordan has litigated numerous cases involving premises liability, product liability, insurance coverage and indemnification disputes, and breach of contract.
+Jordan's background further includes handling real estate litigation and assisting both lenders and property owners in resolving title defects and title claims.
+He has also litigated numerous cases involving premises liability, product liability, insurance coverage and indemnification disputes, and breach of contract issues.

 In addition to his other law school accomplishments, Jordan served as a staff writer for the Uniform Commercial Code Reporter-Digest in his second year of law school, and as its Managing Editor in his third year.

 - An Emerging Trend in Favor of Student Loan Discharges in Bankruptcy Jordan S. O'Donnell, Dennis N. Lueck Jr.

 - Fifth Circuit Rules For-Profit Student Loans Are Dischargeable Without Proof of "Undue Borrower Hardship" Jordan S. O'Donnell, Dennis N. Lueck Jr.